Kaimi Sinclair, PhD, MPH

 Seattle, WA 98101

 Dr. Ka`imi Sinclair earned her MPH from the University of New Mexico and PhD from the University of Michigan, School of Public Health, Department of Health Behavior and Health Education.
 Her research focuses on eliminating cardiometabolic disparities of diabetes, obesity, and cardiovascular disease through intervention and epidemiological research.
 Dr. Sinclair has worked with American Indians in the Southwest, African Americans and Latinos in Detroit, Michigan, and Native Hawaiians and Pacific Islanders in Hawaii.
 Her intervention research has focused on developing and evaluating culturally adapted diabetes prevention and management interventions.
-Dr. Sinclair was recently awarded a K01 Mentored Research Scientist Development Award from National Institute of Diabetes, Digestive, and Kidney Diseases to examine the spatial patterning and distribution of diabetes risk factors, prevalence, and incidence in a multiethnic cohort in Hawaii.
+Dr. Sinclair recently completed a K01 Mentored Research Scientist Development Award from National Institute of Diabetes, Digestive, and Kidney Diseases to examine the spatial patterning and distribution of diabetes risk factors, prevalence, and incidence in a multiethnic cohort in Hawaii.
 Recent trainings have included geographic information systems and multilevel modeling.
 Additional research interests include dissemination and implementation research, system dynamics and complex adaptive systems, and comparative effectiveness research.

 PhD, Health Behavior, University of Michigan, School of Public Health 2005